 - Don’t panic.

 - Don’t rush to diversify, to buy, or to sell.
 These actions might worsen your situation.
-You lose only when you sell, and you must compute that loss based on your cost, not on previous highs.
+You only lose when you sell, and you must compute that loss based on your cost, not on previous highs.

 - Don’t make investment decisions affecting goals, plans, budgets, retirement, impulsively.
-Ensure you follow a reliable decision making process that considers effects of your actions.
+Ensure you follow a reliable decision-making process that considers effects of your actions.